Dyalog/link/help/Installation.md

 1. Run `BUILD_DYALOGSPACE`
 1. Save the session

-Since SALT is not available, the `Link` user command group is also unavailable, and the only interface to `Link` will be through `⎕SE.Link`.
+Since SALT is not available, the `LINK` user command group is also unavailable, and the only interface to Link will be through `⎕SE.Link`.